-Deryn and Steve present the very popular gardening and produce podcast, All The Dirt, and have shared some of their experience and helpful tips of the trade, with us.
+Deryn Thorpe and Steve Wood present the popular gardening podcast, All The Dirt, and share some of their experience and helpful tips of the trade.

-Steve Wood is an Australian horticulturalist, talk-back radio and gardening TV presenter.
-Steve has more than 40 years’ experience in wholesale nursery production and is a popular speaker at gardening events.
+Steve is an Australian horticulturalist and talkback radio and gardening TV presenter with over 40 years’ experience in wholesale nursery production.
 He has a special interest in showing people how easy it is to grow food at home.

 A growing passion for gardening

 How and when did your passion for gardening start?

 Deryn: My mother had a lovely garden, all grown from cuttings from friends’ gardens, but I didn’t really start gardening until my twenties when I bought my first home and wanted to create a beautiful outdoor space.
 I found working outside and planting flowers and food very rewarding and I quickly became obsessed.

 Steve: My passion for gardening started at 6 years old when helping my grandfather prune his grapevine.
 He gave me a cutting which I took home and planted and that Spring it grew and fruited.
 I still have that grapevine.

 Deryn: I love things that are easy to grow and my favourite is probably broccoli as it thrives during the cooler months, is very productive and delicious.
 While I also love asparagus it’s a long term crop that needs a rich soil to perform well.